 - Using a questionable pricing strategy.

 Building a great product that satisfies the needs of the market requires extensive research and preparation.
-The first step of building a successful venture is the product/market fit.
-It is a golden rule of start-up.
+The first step in building a successful venture is the product/market fit.
+It is a golden rule of a start-up.